bachelor-2014/report/v2/human_interaction.md

 - The user is on the same network as the EvoBot
 - The user knows the IP of the EvoBot

-The second of these points is the hardest to solve.
-In our test setup, we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux, the scripts used on both Mac and Linux is available on our util repository [@bachelor_util].
+Both of these issues were initially solved in software, while developing the platform we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux, the scripts used on both Mac and Linux is available in our util repository [@bachelor_util] It is unclear if it is even possible on a Windows or mobile platform.
-It is unclear if it is even possible on a Windows or mobile platform.
+Instead a hardware solution was introduced in the form of a simple wireless router.
+This is connected to the BeagleBone and is configured to always assign the same IP to the machine.
+This way we know that the EvoBot can be accessed over the wireless network "EvoBot" and be found by pointing a web browser to 192.168.1.2:8000.
+This is intuitive for us, but likely not for end users of the EvoBot.
+To ease the process we have generated a QR code, which will open the correct URL, and is useful if running from a tablet for instance.
+For using a regular PC instructions will still have to be provided.

 ### Choice of technologies
 Narrowing the technologies down to the development of a 'web client' is a rather